 Gatwick's presentation of the asserted employment benefits of the proposed development is misleading.
-The airport's own consultant, Oxera, acknowledges that the project is not expected to result in material net job creation at the national level, but this is not acknowledged in Gatwick's consultation summary or overview.
+It is clear from the analysis carried out by its consultant, Oxera, that the project is not expected to result in material net job creation at the national level, but this is not acknowledged in Gatwick's consultation summary or overview.
 Jobs that might be created in the local region would very largely be displaced from other parts of the economy and other regions.
 This is likely to be inconsistent with the government's levelling up agenda.
 Gatwick's local employment estimates are in any event based on dated studies and do not reflect more recent evidence.
 They are therefore subject to significant uncertainty and cannot be relied upon.